ropeless/compiled_knowledge/CONTRIBUTING.md

 - Always include the semantics and intention of code in code comments.
 Don't merely explain the implementation.
 Make caveats, limitations and important details clear.

-- Prefer to use functions rather than classes for implementing functionality.

 - Use conventional design patterns to make code understandable.

 - Prefer to use Python type hints.